Polymathing/Polymathing/README.md

 <h1 align="center"> Hi there, I'm Maicon. 👋 </h1>

 <p align="center">I'm currently a graduate student in Software Engineering at Univali, in Itajaí.
-Solving problems is my passion, and Software Engineering, AI and Networks are things that make my eyes sparkle.
+Problem solvinm is my passion, and Software Engineering, AI and Networks are things that make my eyes sparkle.
 I'm extremely disciplined and I do love teamwork.
 Please, feel free to contact me any time.</p>

 <br>